ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 If you’re familiar with dynamically allocated memory you should know that those memory regions are normally allocated as `Read-Write (RW)` by modern Operating Systems.
 On the other hand, JIT processes tends to allocate and use a lot of dynamically allocated memory on the `Heap`, normally managed by `Garbage Collectors`, but with `Read-Write-Execute (RWX)` protection flags.
 This gives a great opportunity to attackers to blend-in within those process memory region space and potentially fly undetected by memory scanners, by masquerading themselves within False-Positives or even being filtered out by some of those.

-An example of this behavior can be seen in `Figure 1` while scanning a benign .NET Framework application with [Moneta](https://github.com/forrest-orr/moneta), returning a lot of memory IoC including, among others, several `abnormal private exutable memory regions`.
+An example of this behavior can be seen in `Figure 1` while scanning a benign .NET Framework application with [Moneta](https://github.com/forrest-orr/moneta), returning a lot of memory IoCs including, among others, several `abnormal private exutable memory regions`.
 As specified by Forrest all of those IoCs are in fact False-Positives generate by the `Common Language Runtime (CLR)`, which tends to allocate big chunks of `RWX` memory regions both during its initialization phase and on runtime.
-To filters out all of those IoCs Forrest implemented the `clr-heap` and `clr-prvx` flags, which you can see in action on the bottom part of the same image, showing no memory IoC on the same benign `SimpleDotNet.exe` application.
+To filters out all of those IoCs Forrest implemented the `clr-heap` and `clr-prvx` flags, which you can see in action on the bottom part of the same image, showing no memory IoCs on the same benign `SimpleDotNet.exe` application.

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/moneta-benign.png">